 The latest version of Apple’s tvOS has arrived.
 Introduced June 3 at Apple’s Worldwide Developer Conference 2019, tvOS 13 offers a number of much-requested design changes and features, including a new Control Center, a revamped home screen, and multi-user support.

 But the fun doesn’t end there.
 There’s also a refreshed Apple Music client that showcases lyrics in time with the music, and compatibility with both the PlayStation DualShock 4 Wireless Controller and Xbox Wireless Controller.
 Below, we’ll explain everything you need to know about Apple tvOS13, as well as the universal Apple TV app.

 Mom, use your own account

 Despite being one of the most expensive streaming devices on the market, the Apple TV has always lacked a feature its cheaper counterparts have long offered: Support for multiple users — and that has irked customers since its inception.

 We can see why.
-There’s nothing worse than starting a new series, pausing to make dinner, then being offered to resume something else when you return because a family member jumped in while you were slaving away at the stove.
+There’s nothing worse than starting a new series, pausing to make dinner, then being unable to resume viewing when you return because a family member jumped in while you were slaving away at the stove.

 With tvOS, however, the whole family will be able to sign into their own account — through the new Control Center — in order to be served their own personalized recommendations for new shows, movies, and music.
 They’ll also be able to resume playback of old ones.

 Karaoke, meet Apple TV